Building the Perfect Beast: Japanese reissue

 The original mix of the album was reissued in Japan in a replica of the original compact disc artwork.
 The album was remastered, for this reissue using Direct Stream Digital (DSD) to transfer the digital files.
 The release was a limited edition in the SHM-CD format.

 Track listing

 Note: "A Month of Sundays" appeared on the cassette and compact disc versions of the album, but was not included on the LP format.
 On vinyl it was released as the B-side of the single "The Boys of Summer."

+In 2024 the album was remastered on 2LP.
+Including "A Month Of Sundays" on the tracklist for the first time on the LP format.